daronyondem/daron-english-blog/content/posts/2024/2024-report.md

 ## Health, the bumpy road

 Looking back at last year, I was dealing with weight gain and an IT-Band injury.
 For context, you might want to check out my previous year's report.
 My first priority was preventing another injury (though there are no guarantees, of course).
 I started Pilates in Q3 2024 to improve flexibility and overall functional strength, and I'm still committed to it.
 For the first time in my life, I actually enjoy stretching!
 However, I'm still working on building the habit of stretching before and after runs.

 My second goal was weight loss.
 As mentioned last year, I aimed to get under 100 kg (220 lbs).
 I'm now at 98 kg (216 lbs) - a definite success.
 I even completed my first 5K run before the year's end.

 ![My weight chart for 2024](/media/2024/2024-Weight-Report.jpg)

 What's next?
 I'm targeting a weight range between 80-90 kg (175-190 lbs) for 2025.
 I plan to continue functional strength training and Pilates.
 Ultimately, after all these ups and downs, I want to run my third marathon.
-I've accomplished all of this before - now it's about doing it better and more consistently.
+I've accomplished all of this before (see my previous fitness posts on this blog) - now it's about doing it better and more consistently.

 ## Business